Monika-81/project3/TESTING.md

 There where a number of bugs and mishaps committed through the development as I tried to learn the best way to code the website.
 I freakvently created lociacal errors due to not understanding the flow of the code correctly but as the project came along, and the bugs with it, I started too see and understand more naturally what I had done too cause the bug to happen.

 **The major bugs where**: <br>
-1. While loops that looped back to previous choosen actions or items after the user choose to go back to main menu.
+1. While loops that looped back to previous chosen actions or items after the user chose to go back to main menu.
 Or kept looping if the input was wrong.
     - Logical error due to not understanding the flow and not properly breaking the loop when I thought I had.
     - Sometimes I discarded the while loop, thinking the loop was the problem but later had too add it again after figuring out what I was doing wrong.
 2. The opposite also happend when I thought the code would loop without using a loop at all.